File Submissions

 Edit Context is the default context used for adding new files.
 Whenever a new .pmap is created or added, it becomes the editing context from which future .pmaps are derived by default.

-In this way CRDS deliveries normally chain from one context to the next in a linear flow which can advance ahead of the Operational Context indefinitely to support last minute testing prior to being used for real calibrations.
-In almost all cases, eventually the current Edit Context is adopted for use in the archive pipeline and effectively becomes the Operational Context.
+In this way CRDS deliveries normally chain from one context to the next in a linear flow which can advance ahead of the Latest Context indefinitely to support last minute testing prior to being used for real calibrations.
+In almost all cases, eventually the current Edit Context is adopted for use in the archive pipeline and effectively becomes the Latest Context.

-Operational Context is the .pmap which is nominally in use by the pipeline.
-While it’s common to make new files operational as each context is added, it’s possible for the Operational Context to lag behind the Edit Context when new files are being added but need additional testing in OPS.
-Deriving from the Operational Context is a crude kind of reversion since CRDS effectively branches around any existing subsequent contexts.
+Latest Context is the .pmap which is nominally in use by the pipeline.
+While it’s common to make new files the latest as each context is added, it’s possible for the Latest Context to lag behind the Edit Context when new files are being added but need additional testing in OPS.
+Deriving from the Latest Context is a crude kind of reversion since CRDS effectively branches around any existing subsequent contexts.

 Recent